-I have social media posts coming out of ears talking about structured play vs non-structured.
-Now, both my children have always relied on a structured, adult-led play but it got me thinking about the benefits to a child with special needs and found Very Well Family and an article written by Amanda Rock and the benefits of structured play.
+I have social media posts coming out of my ears talking about structured play vs non-structured.
+Now, both my children have always relied on structured, adult-led play.
+Still, it got me thinking about the benefits to a child with special needs and found Very Well Family and an article written by Amanda Rock and the benefits of structured play.
 It is definitely worth a read.

 I Salute You

-Being a parent to a special needs child means that I am lucky enough to have ‘normal’ mummy friends who seem to have this whole thing down with maths in the morning and movies in the afternoon (I envy you) and then I have the parents who I have lucky get to know through my son’s school.
-The parents who understand it more than most when your child doesn’t want to put clothes on, they don’t want to eat their lunch or sitting sit for more than five minutes feels like a chore.
+Being a parent to a special needs child means that I am lucky enough to have ‘normal’ mummy friends who seem to have this whole thing down with maths in the morning and movies in the afternoon (I envy you), and then I have the parents who I have lucky get to know through my son’s school.
+The parents who understand it more than most when your child doesn’t want to put clothes on, don’t want to eat their lunch, or sit still for more than five minutes feels like a chore.

 We are all in this together.

 I sighed a little with relief this week when I was officially furloughed at the end of my six-month contract for at least three weeks.
 It hasn’t been easy juggling part-time work with homeschooling, and I wasn’t doing either very well.